 Art grew up and graduated high school in Anamoose, N.D. then attended Minot State University and received his Master of Education from Northern State University in Aberdeen, S.D.
 He taught in Courtenay, N.D., Sherwood, N.D., Linton, N.D., and Kenmare, N.D.
 He thoroughly enjoys all sports.
 Art was a basketball official for 30 years, umpired softball and baseball for 45 years and worked a number of state and national tournaments.

 Linda is a native of Drake, N.D., and attended Capital Commercial College in Bismarck, N.D.
 She then began her career in the banking and insurance industries.

 Together they like to volunteer at NDSCS, church and community events.
 They are members of Bethel Lutheran Church in Wahpeton.

 Art and Linda have a daughter, Nicole, who was a ‘97 NDSCS Office Administration graduate and lives in Goodhue, Minn.

 Their positive volunteer spirit brings smiles to those of us who have the opportunity to work with them.
 Thank you, Art and Linda, from NDSCS!

 The NDSCS Alumni Foundation Awards are honors bestowed on Alumni and Friends of the College.
 These awards recognize individuals or groups that display exemplary achievement, service and loyalty.
 They are given annually at the Homecoming Alumni Foundation Awards and Recognition Program.
-Nominations are accepted through Jan.
-1 each year and voted on by the Foundation Board at the February meeting.
+Nominations for 2020 will be accepted through Jan.
+15, 2020 and voted on by the Foundation Board at the Jan 31, 2020 meeting.